 - This happens sometimes when a toddler is afraid to poop.
 This results in the stool becoming hard and painful which begins a cycle of holding and constipation.

-- Try to soften stool with diet by increasing fluids, fruits and vegetables or occasionally with medications such as mineral oil (1 tsp for every 10 pounds).
-This can be put in juice, mixed in a smoothie, or even on sandwiches next to the bread.
+- Try to soften stool with diet by increasing fluids, fruits and vegetables or occasionally with medications like Miralax (speak to your child’s doctor before use).